QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Ilmaria/Ilmaria.md

 ## Demographics

-Ilmaria is the second most welcoming towards [[Spirits|spirits]], second only to [[Alastor]].
+Ilmaria is the second most welcoming towards [spirits](../../Inhabitants/Spirits), second only to [Alastor](../Alastor/Alastor).
 There is no systemic discrimination whatsoever beyond simple identification, and societal discrimination is rare to see and minimal in effect, mostly coming in the form of innocent fascination from people who have never seen a spirit before.

 Spirit population according to state records: 804,434
 - Cat: 503,252